HighPoint/aws-powershell-aerolite/README.md

 A demo which will:

 - Change the Time Zone to Eastern Standard Time
-- Rename the Computer to "WS2019-01"
+- Rename the computer to "WS2019-01"
-- Restart the Computer
+- Restart the computer
 - Install Remote Server Admin Tools for Active Directory
-- Restart the Computer (again)
+- Restart the computer (again)
 - Create a directory "c:\installer"
 - Copy Firefox Installer to the directory
 - Install Firefox